General time- and transfer constant analysis: The denominator terms

-where in both cases, the resistance $R_i^0$, is the resistance seen by elements $i$ (denoted by subscript), when all the other elements are zero valued (denoted by the zero superscript).
+where in both cases, the resistance $R_i^0$, is the resistance seen by elements $i$ (denoted by subscript), when all the other elements are zero-valued (denoted by the zero superscript).

-The second order denominator term is equal to:
+The second-order denominator term is equal to:

-where the second form is the often used shorthand notation for a sum that does not repeat permutations (e.g., only one of the permutations $\tau_i^0 \tau_j^i$ and $\tau_j^0 \tau_i^j$ are counted).
+where the second form is the often-used shorthand notation for a sum that does not repeat permutations (e.g., only one of the permutations $\tau_i^0 \tau_j^i$ and $\tau_j^0 \tau_i^j$ are counted).

-The second order time constant, $\tau_i^j$, is simply the time constant associated with the reactive element $i$ (where subscript always denotes the index of element in question), when element $j$ is infinite valued.
-In this notation the superscript always denotes the index of the element (or elements) being infinite valued, with superscript zero implying all elements are zero valued.
-Infinite valued capacitors are short-circuits, while infinite value inductor are open circuits.
+The second order time constant, $\tau_i^j$, is simply the time constant associated with the reactive element $i$ (where subscript always denotes the index of the element in question), when element $j$ is infinite valued.
+In this notation, the superscript always denotes the index of the element (or elements) being infinite valued, with superscript zero implying all elements are zero-valued.
+Infinite-valued capacitors are short circuits, while infinite-value inductors are open circuits.

 In general, any denominator terms can be expressed as:

 where $\tau_i^{jkl\ldots}$ is the time constant of associated with element $i$, when all the elements with an index in the superscript (i.e., $jkl\ldots$) are infinite valued (shorted capacitors and opened inductors).
-Usually the higher order time constants involve simpler calculation, as there are more infinite valued elements involved during their calculations.
+Usually, the higher-order time constants involve simpler calculations, as there are more infinite valued elements involved during their calculations.

 The numerator terms

-The major addition in the TTC over the Cochran-Grabel method is its ability to calculate all the numerator terms in a similar fashion using the same time-constants used for the denominator calculation in conjunction with transfer constants, denoted as $H^{ijk\ldots}$.
-Transfer constants are low frequency gains (or in general ratios of the output to input variables) under different combinations of reactive elements being zero and infinite valued.
-The notation uses the same convention, with all the elements whose indexes appear in the superscript of $H$, being infinite valued (shorted capacitors and opened inductors) and all unlisted elements zero valued.
+The major addition in the TTC over the Cochran-Grabel method is its ability to calculate all the numerator terms in a similar fashion using the same time constants used for the denominator calculation in conjunction with transfer constants, denoted as $H^{ijk\ldots}$.
+Transfer constants are low-frequency gains (or, in general, ratios of the output to input variables) under different combinations of reactive elements being zero and infinite valued.
+The notation uses the same convention, with all the elements whose indexes appear in the superscript of $H$, being infinite valued (shorted capacitors and opened inductors) and all unlisted elements zero-valued.
 The zeroth order transfer constant $H^0$ denotes the ratio of the output to input when all elements are zero-valued (hence the superscript of 0).

-Using the time constants and transfer constants all terms of the numerator can be calculated.
+Using the time constants and transfer constants, all terms of the numerator can be calculated.
 In particular:

-which is the transfer constant when all elements are zero valued (e.g., dc gain).
+which is the transfer constant when all elements are zero-valued (e.g., dc gain).